la2050/archive/_projects/2015/abundantfeast-a-restaurant-incubator-and-inclusive-localism-lab-inspired-by-jonathan-gold.md

 project_areas:
   - East LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Tara Roth Organization(s) name(s): civ.LA
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): civ.LA
   Organization(s) mailing address(es): "4750 York Blvd.\r\nLos Angeles, CA 90042"
   Organization(s) website(s): www.civ.la